AppetizerDavid Scott AllenProvencal RecipesTaste

 • In a large mixing bowl, using the same beaters (no need to wash), beat the cheese until smooth (the veins of blue cheese will still be somewhat lumpy), then slowly beat in the light cream until smooth and creamy.

-• Divide mixture among 4 verrines.
+• Divide the mixture among the four verrines.

-• Using a lightly oiled sharp knife, cut gelée into 1/4-inch cubes and divide among the four glasses.
+• Using a lightly oiled sharp knife, cut the gelée into 1/4-inch cubes and divide among the four glasses.

 • Top each with a spring of crystallized rosemary and serve, preferably with a Sauternes.